Agricultural and Business Property Reliefs changes

 Individuals

-- Individuals will each have a £1million allowance.
-This will be a combined allowance that applies to both APR and BPR property (‘relievable assets’).
-Where multiple relievable assets are subject to an inheritance tax charge, the allowance will be apportioned across all eligible assets.
+• Individuals each have a £2.5million allowance.
+This is a combined allowance that applies to both APR and BPR property (‘relievable assets’).
+Where multiple relievable assets are subject to an inheritance tax charge, the allowance is apportioned across all eligible assets.

-- The allowance is to be modelled on the nil rate band.
-It will refresh every seven years and it will be offset against chargeable transfers on a chronological basis – i.e. against the earliest transfers first.
+• The allowance is modelled on the nil rate band.
+It refreshes every seven years and is offset against chargeable transfers on a chronological basis – i.e. against the earliest transfers first.

-- The allowance (or unused element) will not be transferable to a spouse or civil partner on death.
-This means that if an individual dies and owns less than £1million of relievable assets, the unused allowance will be lost.
+• The allowance (or unused element) is transferable to a spouse or civil partner on death.
+This means that if an individual dies and owns less than £2.5million of relievable assets, the unused allowance is passed on.
+The full £2.5million allowance is available to a surviving individual if their spouse or civil partner died before 6 April 2026.
 Spouses and civil partners who own relievable assets may wish to consider the value of their estate, especially when assets are held in one person’s name.
 Wills should also be considered.

 Trustees of relevant property trusts

-- Currently unlimited 100% relief can apply to APR and BPR assets.
-From 6 April 2026 100% relief will be capped at £1million, with 50% relief on any additional value.
+• Currently unlimited 100% relief can apply to APR and BPR assets.
+From 6 April 2026 100% relief is capped at £2.5million, with 50% relief on any additional value.

-- The £1million relievable assets allowance will be applied to trust distributions on a chronological basis, first applying to the earliest distributions from the trust.
+• The £2.5million relievable assets allowance is applied to trust distributions on a chronological basis, first applying to the earliest distributions from the trust.

-- Anti-fragmentation rules will be introduced in order to prevent individuals reducing their inheritance tax liabilities by settling assets into multiple trusts.
-This will be achieved by having a single £1million allowance for across trusts settled by the same settlor.
+• Anti-fragmentation have been introduced in order to prevent individuals reducing their inheritance tax liabilities by settling assets into multiple trusts.
+This is achieved by having a single £2.5million allowance for across trusts settled by the same settlor.

-- The trustees’ available allowance is to be fixed when assets are settled.
+• The trustees’ available allowance is fixed when assets are settled.
 This may be relevant if multiple trusts are to be settled, and/or if assets are distributed or fall in value.
 The allowance cannot be transferred to other trusts and any available allowance which is unused is lost.

 Specific types of trusts

-- 18-25 trusts are trusts set up for young individuals who are bereaved by the death of a parent and who will receive trust assets by age 25.
-To avoid disadvantaging younger siblings, a £1million allowance will be available on transfers to each trust beneficiary.
+• 18-25 trusts are trusts set up for young individuals who are bereaved by the death of a parent and who will receive trust assets by age 25.
+To avoid disadvantaging younger siblings, a £2.5million allowance is available on transfers to each trust beneficiary.

-- Qualifying interest in possession trusts include trusts set up on an individual’s death that give their surviving spouse the right to occupy the family home or receive trust income for life, with the assets subsequently passing to the children.
+• Qualifying interest in possession trusts include trusts set up on an individual’s death that give their surviving spouse the right to occupy the family home or receive trust income for life, with the assets subsequently passing to the children.
 Ten year and exit charges do not apply.
 Instead, the value of trust assets are within surviving spouse’s estate.
-From 6 April 2026, these trust assets will use all or part of the surviving spouse’s £1million allowance.
-Lifetime gifts made between 30 October 2024 and 5 April 2026 will be taken into account when calculating inheritance tax charges on deaths after 5 April 2026.
+From 6 April 2026, these trust assets use all or part of the surviving spouse’s £2.5million allowance.

-- Employee benefit trusts and temporary charitable trusts are subject to a specific tax regime that applies exit charges but not ten-year charges.
-The £1million allowance will not refresh every ten years.
+• Employee benefit trusts and temporary charitable trusts are subject to a specific tax regime that applies exit charges but not ten-year charges.
+The £2.5million allowance does not refresh every ten years.

 Transitional rules